8 Ways to Care for Your Skin After Laser Hair Removal

-After treatment, some people experience some pain.
+After laser treatment, some people experience some pain.
 It’s a good idea to grab some over-the-counter pain relievers. paracetamol, or a similar off-brand, is going to be your friend for a stretch of time.
 Your skin is going to be very tender for the next few days and continue to be irritable for a week or two after that, so it’s best to be prepared.
 Take a dose as the label directs at your earliest point of convenience to help minimize irritation, continuing to take further doses when needed.

 3. Take a Lukewarm Shower

 When you do finally arrive home the first thing you should do is take a cool or lukewarm shower.
 It is important that the temperature of the water isn’t too hot as this can cause further harm to the skin.
 Keep it as low as you can comfortably allow and wash the treated areas with mild, scent-free soap.
 Be sure not to scrub or apply too much direct pressure when washing as this could also create otherwise preventable damage.
 When you are done, dry the treated skin with gentle, dabbing motions of a towel or rag.

 It might be tempting to go for your typical lotion and deodorant of choice after showering, but it’s important that you hold off.
 You should keep the treated and surrounding areas of your skin free of any artificial creams and sprays until at least 24 hours have passed; even then, be sure to keep topical application to a minimal.
 If you need to freshen up, simply wash the skin gently as you did before with non-scented soap.
 It may feel odd for those set in a routine of applying a lot of products after a shower, but this is for the best.
 Unsanctioned gels, creams, sprays, and washes will only cause irritation and in some cases pain to treated skin.